realworldocaml/book/book/platform/README.md

     └── hello.ml
 ```

-#### Module Names

-There are three kinds of names that come up in OCaml projects.
+There are three kinds of names that come up in OCaml projects which we'll look
+at next: modules, libraries and packages.

+### Defining module names

-Individual `ml` and `mli` files each define OCaml modules, named after
+Individual `ml` and `mli` files each define OCaml modules, named after the file
-the file.
-Modules names are what you refer to when writing OCaml code.
+and capitalised.
+Modules names are the only name you refer to within OCaml code.

 Let's create a `Msg` module in our skeleton project inside `lib/`.